 The security guards said nothing as she passed, though she knew they would have heard everything.
-She felt their judgement on her back, but it did not make her stop.
+She felt their judgement on her back, but it didn’t make her stop.

 She wished that she could share this with her mother, not the picture, but the passion she felt; the joy the photography gave her.
 But to her mother, it was only ever a waste of time.
-Especially when they all knew that Terra would eventually go blind like her mother when the visions came.
-It never mattered the recognition she got when her photos were published, or the pleasure Terra had in the work.
+Especially when they all knew that Terra would eventually go blind when the visions passed to her.
+It never mattered the recognition she got when her photos were published or the pleasure she had in the work.

-The butterfly finally stilled, and Terra quickly captured the shot before the butterfly started moving again.
-The autumn sunlight made it almost impossible to see the tiny screen on the camera; She could just see a faint blue.
+Terra quickly captured the shot as the butterfly finally stilled.
+The low autumn sunlight made it almost impossible to see the tiny screen on the camera.
 She would have to wait until later to see if the shot was what she’d been aiming for.

 “An hour later than we should have already,” the larger of the two said, the severe tone broken by a quick grin.

 “How does it look?”
 Jake asked as he stood, brushing off leaves as she got closer.